dwarvesf/playground/_memo/split-and-reuse-code-in-react-application.md

 ```

 ## Conclusion
-Not only store data, you can also process data, fetch data from remote source, connect to internal source inside HOC Component and useState hooks
+Not only store data, you can also process data, fetch data from remote source, connect to internal source inside HOC Component and useState hooks.

 React hooks used to be proposed specification but since react 16.8: the one with hooks, It’s has been made to become official feature so your guys can just use it sparingly to splitting your repetitive code into.